luissilva1044894/hirez-api-docs/README.md

 This documentation will consume a [JSON][json_website] response and therefore detailed descriptions of each data field are included where possible.

 ### Mantainance 🛠
-As long as [Hi-Rez Studios][hi_rez_studios] doesn't change its APIs simpliest functions won't be changed.
+As long as [Hi-Rez Studios][hi_rez_studios] doesn't change its APIs this documentation won't be changed.
+However, resources could be updated, added or removed when needed.

 ### [Getting Started][project_api_reference]